azrafe7/punk.fx/WIKI.md

-You can consult the [wiki](https://github.com/azrafe7/punk.fx/wiki) (also copied below) to get started with punk.fx or read the full package [documentation](http://azrafe7.github.com/punk.fx/docs) to better understand the library's internal classes and methods.
+You can consult the [wiki](https://github.com/azrafe7/punk.fx/wiki) (below) to get started with punk.fx or read the full package [documentation](http://azrafe7.github.com/punk.fx/docs) to better understand the library's internal classes and methods.
 You can also take a look at this [demo](http://dl.dropbox.com/u/32864004/dev/FPDemo/PunkFX%20v.0.3.001%20demo.swf) to get an idea of what this all is about.

-**Note:** the wiki below refers to the 0.2.x version of the lib, so it doesn't yet reflect recent changes/additions like FXLayer, but it's still a valid reference to get started (anyway the docs folder in the repo is up-to-date).
+**Note:** this wiki may be _slightly_ outdated, not reflecting the most recent changes/additions, but it's still a valid reference to get started (anyway the docs folder in the repo is up-to-date).

 _______________________________________________________________________________________________________

 ## WIKI

-**punk.fx** is a `[WIP]` library that tries to make it easy to apply effects to graphics in FlashPunk 1.6.
+**punk.fx** is a library that makes it easy to apply effects to graphics in FlashPunk 1.6.

 <a id="dependencies"></a>